ElstonMisquitta88/ReactJS19/README.md

 	const [fullName, setFullName] = useState('pradeep shet');

 useState()
-- Used to maintain state
+- Used to maintain state 	of object

 Virtual DOM
 - It is a lightweight memory representation of your REAL DOM tree